Robinpig/Note/docs/CS/Java/Spring_Cloud/Eureka.md

 Eureka is a RESTful (Representational State Transfer) service that is primarily used in the AWS cloud for the purpose of discovery, load balancing and failover of middle-tier servers.
 It plays a critical role in Netflix mid-tier infra.

+To include Eureka Server in your project, use the starter with a group ID of `org.springframework.cloud` and an artifact ID of `spring-cloud-starter-netflix-eureka-server`.

 ## Service Registry